Standard abbreviation: Dance Sav.

 The Dance of the Savior takes place on the Mount of Olives before the crucifixion (perhaps as an expansion of Mark 14:26//Matt 26:30).
 Jesus gathers the apostles around him and sings a hymn in four parts.
 The cross again takes center-stage, with Jesus singing such lines as “I will give my light to you, O Cross” and “Receive me to you, O Cross,” to which the apostles respond with “Amen.”
 Dance Sav. is preserved also in an Old Nubian manuscript.
 Dance Sav. appears to be an excerpt from the Gospel of the Savior (aka the Apocryphon Berolinense/Argentoratense).

-Named Characters: “Holy Members” (the Apostles), Jesus Christ.
+Named historical figures and characters: “Holy Members” (the Apostles), Jesus Christ.

 Paul Dilley, “Jesus as Lord of the Dance: From early Christianity to medieval Nubia,” Bible History Daily (posted 15 August 2016).
 Online: http://www.biblicalarchaeology.org/daily/biblical-topics/post-biblical-period/jesus-as-lord-of-the-dance/.